korbeythekorb/Project-ocuhome2016/README.md

 I got Unity Hub and installed the latest version of Unity 5 LTS.
 I asset-ripped a version of Oculus Home (because it's just a Unity game).
 Unlike **Meta Horizon OS**, it's not baked directly in.
 That’s why it was mostly separate from [**Oculus Dash**](https://developers.meta.com/horizon/documentation/native/pc/dg-dash/), unlike Horizon OS where it *is* the OS (kinda).

 So I ripped the project, got Unity, recovered all the scripts, and fixed the shaders.
-That allowed me to port it to most Oculus, PCVR, Pico, and even the DK1/2 (future me will prove me wrong).
+That allowed me to port it to most Oculus, PCVR, Pico, and even the DK1/2 headsets (future me will prove me wrong).

 </details>